 SeMS is:

-• an enabler for entities required to meet quality control provisions of articles 12, 13 and 14 of Baseline Security Measures as retained in UK Regulation and UK Law.
+- an enabler for entities required to meet quality control provisions of articles 12, 13 and 14 of Baseline Security Measures as currently retained in UK law and replicated in UK regulation.

-The UK CAA remains aligned with IATA, ICAO, ECAC and other regulatory bodies in the move towards modernising aviation security and considers SeMS key in achieving this.
+The UK CAA remains aligned with ICAO, ECAC, IATA, and other regulatory bodies in the move towards modernising aviation security and SeMS is key in achieving this.

 Our SeMS mission statement

-The Civil Aviation Authority (CAA) is committed to sustaining and improving public confidence in air travel through constant industry self-assurance and responsible management of risk, combined with a focused and adaptive regulatory approach.
+The CAA is committed to sustaining and improving public confidence in air travel through continuous industry self-assurance and responsible management of risk, supported by a focused and adaptive regulatory approach.

-• security risks are managed at the right level
+- Security risks are managed at the appropriate level;

 Implementing SeMS